Valor6800/rpi-analytics/README.md

 # FRC6800 RasperryPi Analytics Platform

 This repository is intended to run inside a raspberry pi connected to an FRC robot.
-It will allow users to see a dashboard full of analytics, as well as control LEDs on the robot to reflect robot state.
+It will allow users to see an analytics dashboard, as well as control LEDs on the robot to reflect robot state.

 ## Wiring Setup

 The raspberry pi needs to have a 5V 2A power source.
-Therefore cut a micro USB cable and put ferrule connectors onto the end of the cable you just cut.
-The micro USB cable needs to be plugged into the VRM on the robot, and make sure it is the 5V 2A rail.
+The simplest way is to cut a micro USB cable and put ferrule connectors onto the end of the cable you just cut.
+The micro USB cable needs to be plugged into 5V 2A rail of the VRM on the robot.

 The LEDs we used are the following LEDs: [WS28122 NeoPixel](https://www.amazon.com/ALITOVE-Individually-Addressable-Programmable-Waterproof/dp/B019DYZNU0/ref=sr_1_1?dchild=1&keywords=WS281x+NeoPixel&qid=1612985168&sr=8-1).